Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

   (to apply Environment)The app's environment can't be changed while the app is running.We need to stop the app, then change Environment in Proporties/ launchSettings.json and run the app again

-  If you don't use - 'IIS Express' (Windows only) server then you use Kestrel server
+  If you don't use - 'IIS Express' (work only on Windows) server then you use Kestrel server

+  - IIS is Reach server and Powerful server
+  - Kestrel server allow to run DotNet Core on Linux and MacOs
+  - Kestrel --> is a Web Server, Cross platform, open Source, Works with Reverse Proxy Servers
+  - It is recommended to use other famous and powerful web servers like IIS, Apache, or NGINX as a reverse proxy server when run Kestrel for public websites. because Kestrel is very basic light weight server which is fast but can't manage all the server performance.Therefore Kestrel can use other Powerful web servers such as IIS, Apache, or NGINX to help process all the requests and tasks then validate and pass it to Kestrel.
+(Kestrel server has no -> Security,management, no support for windows authentication, no support for port sharing , no https logs, no http redirect rules etc.)

 - Shared / \_Layout.cshtml --> Here we put common code for all pages.
 Provides common structure to other Views.
 (It is a template, basic layout - these elements will be shown on all pages.).
 We need let View know that we are using some certain layout-->\_Layout.cshtml file, therefore we need to write in each View file on the top, or indicate it in the Views/\_ViewStart.cshtml file -->